Decolonising Development: Looking back, looking forward

 Wednesday 16th September, 16:00 – 17:30 (online event)

 About this event

-This DSA Development Study Group launch event discusses the retrospects and prospects of decolonising development studies.
-It is interested in imagining what a decolonial agenda in Development Studies could look like and what interventions are needed in practice.
-It is the first of the Centre of African Studies (CAS) Seminar series organised in partnership with the CAS Decolonising Working Group and the University of Edinburgh’s RACE.ed.
+This DSA Development Study Group launch event discussed the retrospects and prospects of decolonising development studies.
+It was interested in imagining what a decolonial agenda in Development Studies could look like and what interventions are needed in practice.
+It was the first of the Centre of African Studies (CAS) Seminar series organised in partnership with the CAS Decolonising Working Group and the University of Edinburgh’s RACE.ed.

 When 33% of UK, 32% of Japanese, 30% of French, 27% of Dutch respondents respectively report that they think the countries they formerly colonised are ‘better off’ for being colonised (YouGov Poll, 2020), there is a clear need for critical discussions on the ways in which history influences contemporary conceptions of power, nation, community and self.